hacker-cb/hassio-component-smart-thermostat/README.md

 Initial HVAC mode can be set via `initial_hvac_mode` config option.

 Thermostat behavior will depend on active HVAC mode.
 HVAC mode can be set in UI.

+_NOTE: Smart thermostat will always take full control of the heaters/coolers.
+So it will turn them on/off back if you change their states manually_

 ### HVAC_MODE = `heat`
 _NOTE: available if at least one `CONFIG.heater` was defined._